reespozzi/ai-academy-platforms/part-1/task-1-build-docker-image.md

 ---

+# To finish

-### Repeat the above steps and share between your team until you are happy enough with a Dockerfile for both applications to raise a PR
+### Repeat the above steps and share between your team until you are happy enough with a Dockerfile for both applications to raise a PR for each

+Think about the core differences between the two apps and how this reflects in the image you build

 You may be able to run your app in a fully containerised way here!